What is Autism Spectrum Disorder?

 John Thorne, PhD, CCC-SLP - Lecturer and Supervisor; Researcher

-Laura Snow, MS, CCC-SLP - Clinical Instructor and Supervisor
+Laura Snow, MS, CCC-SLP - Lecturer and Supervisor